 What I have seen in recent years is heated socks, I think in many cases these are a better option as you can wear them with other footwear after skiing if you have more than one pair, you normally would have a few sets of socks with the heating element, and one set of batteries and controls.
 There are a couple of boot companies putting boot warmers into the boot liner rather than have it part of the footbed, this does add quite a lot to the price and can’t be transferred to the next boot like a heated footbed can.

 - Orthotics or not orthotics?

-Only a podiatrist can legally make an Orthotic as Orthotics medically correct issues with feet as well as generally make the boot more comfortable and the boot perform better, a boot fitter who is not a podiatrist (such as Ned Buckley) can make a custom footbed, a custom footbed hopefully will make the boot more comfortable and perform better, but will not generally fix any issues with the foot and to claim to do so is practicing medicine, something Masterfit point out to be very careful about, Ned has no problems here.
+Only a podiatrist can legally make an Orthotic as Orthotics medically correct issues with feet as well as generally make the boot more comfortable and the boot perform better, a boot fitter who is not a podiatrist (such as Ned Buckley) can make a custom footbed, a custom footbed hopefully will make the boot more comfortable and perform better, but will not generally fix any issues with the foot and to claim to do so is practicing medicine, something Masterfit point out to be very careful about,

 I do see some customers with extreme problems with their feet and most often these people already are seeing a podiatrist, we are lucky in this area to have a very good podiatrist who is also a skier, for skiers with serious issues I will often suggest they see this podiatrist and get an orthotic made for ski boots, rather than a custom footbed.

 A custom footbed is something every skier should have in their ski boots.